Carol Palmer: Education

-Carol Palmer completed her PhD at the University of Sheffield in 1998 under Prof. Glynis Jones.
-Her dissertation was entitled "Crop husbandry practices in the Mediterranean zone and their implications for ancient agriculture".
-She undertook postdoctoral research as a Council of British Research in the Levant Postdoctoral Fellowship at the University of Leicester and was a postdoctoral research fellow at the University of Sheffield.
+Palmer completed her PhD at the University of Sheffield in 1994.
+Her thesis was entitled Reconstructing and interpreting ancient crop management practices: ethnobotanical investigations into traditional dryland farming in northern Jordan.
+She subsequently undertook postdoctoral research supported by the Council for British Research in the Levant at the University of Leicester and was a research associate at the University of Sheffield.